Reconfigurable non-reciprocal wave growth in spatiotemporal modulated 1-D crystal

-where $c_{\pm1}(\omega){=0.5~c_o(\omega) \ M_D}$.
-According to \cite{Elnaggar2021}, space-TMC that has the admittance matrix shown in (\ref{eq:YC}) will possess transmission matrix its elements are multiplied by the space factor $\bar{\bar{\xi}}$.
+According to \cite{Elnaggar2021}, the transfer matrix of the space-TMC, which has the admittance matrix shown in (\ref{eq:YC}), can be obtained by multiplying each element of the transfer matrix of the TMC, which has the admittance matrix shown in (\ref{eq:YCt}), by the space factor $\bar{\bar{\xi}}$.
 Consequently, the transfer matrix of a space-TMC can be obtained using

 where $\bar{\bar{Ones}}$ and $\bar{\bar{Zeros}}$ are the unit and zero matrices, receptively.
 The transfer matrix of the TI TL of length $0.5~m~\lambda_m$ is given by

 where $Z_o$ and $Y_o$ are the TL characteristic impedance and admittance, respectively and $\bar{\bar{\varphi}}$ is given by